Introduction to the Nai Lert Park Heritage Home

 As the business became more successful, Thompson became an avid collector of Thai antiquities.
 At the time, there wasn’t much of a preservation effort in Thailand, so the fact that Thompson collected so much for his home and left it all in his will to found a museum means that there is a substantial collection that has been preserved for our enjoyment.

 In the early sixties when Jim Thompson designed and constructed his Bangkok home he purchased six individual buildings which were disassembled and moved by canal or klong to his home site.
 These buildings were historic in that some dated back to the 19th century.
 It is important to note that traditional Thai architecture utilizes what I would characterize as “prefab” movable architecture.
 This means that a family could build a home, and later disassemble the home so that it could be moved to a new site.
 This was also desirable since as the family’s needs expanded, additional buildings could be constructed and connected to the original home.
-This was important culturally as it is not common for Thai people to buy homes on the resale market that were owned by other families due to their Buddhist beliefs.
+Another reason that had cultural importance is it’s not common for Thai people to buy homes on the resale market that were owned by other families due to their Buddhist beliefs.
 Having spirits (especially negative ones) from other families around is not at all desirable, and great care is taken to provide a spirit house to keep the ancestral spirits happy.
-The Lert home is another example of these multiple buildings joined together by common walkways.
+The Lert home provides another example of these multiple buildings which were joined together by common walkways.

-The on-site landscaping (examples below) is just as important as the architecture.
+The on-site landscaping (examples below) is every bit as important as the architecture.
 The grounds are filled with an abundance of tropical plant life and outdoor art.
-Thompson entertained regularly, and it wasn’t uncommon for American and European celebrities and dignitaries to be entertained by Thompson and be wowed by both the house and its landscaping.
+Thompson entertained regularly, and it wasn’t uncommon for American and European celebrities or dignitaries to be entertained by Thompson.
+All who visited were wowed by both the house and its landscaping.
 There was plenty of entertainment in the house over the years initiated by a housewarming party that featured a performance by a Thai dance company.

 I hope that you’ve found this post both entertaining and useful.
 If you have already visited or are visiting Bangkok in the near future, I’d love to hear what you think of these museums.
 If you know someone who will be going, please share this post.